marieotsuka/webtype-spring2022/src/projects/project1.md

 - images and captions `<figure>, <img>, <figcaption>`
 - footnotes and source links `<sup>, <a>`

 * For this project, aim for considered simplicity — a single, consistently structured page of text (and some images), with careful attention to typographic detail.
-We will have the chance to explore more experimental layouts and interactivity later in the course. *
+We will have the chance to explore more experimental layouts and interactivity later in the course.

-### [Code] Technical Learnings
+### Technical Learnings
 * Understand the range and use of semantic `html` tags
 * Experiment and expand the range of typographic expression through `css`, including scale variation, typefaces choice, hover-states
 * Gain fluency in typographic control and laying out of text content